| Home

 bandha and jalandhara bandha.
 They can be used individually or all three at the

-- Moola bandha (the “Root Lock”) is the
+same time.
+Moola bandha (the “Root Lock”) is the

 most important bandha.
 It should be held almost throughout the